groonga/groonga/doc/source/reference/commands/select.rst

 This works as same as ``key_vector_expansion`` is not specified.

 Keys would not be expanded.
-Each elements within vector works as each key.
+Each element within vector works as each key.

 Following is a sample to aggregate total number of individual and combination occurrence for 3 tags, ``Groonga``, ``Mroonga``, and ``PGroonga``.